mutant-remix/mutant-remix/CONTRIBUTING.md

 It is recommended to pull the latest changes before making any changes to avoid merge conflicts.
 If you are working on a fork, sync it with the upstream repository before making any changes.

 ### Workflow
 - Check the [issues](https://github.com/mutant-remix/mutant-remix/issues) to see if that emoji is already being worked on.
-If an issue is tagged with "help wanted", it means that it is open for anyone to work on.
+If an issue doesn't have anyone assigned to it, it means that it is open for anyone to work on.
 Comment on the issue to let everyone know that you are working on it.
-- Open an issue on the [mutant-remix repository](https://github.com/mutant-remix/mutant-remix)
+- Open your own issue on the [mutant-remix repository](https://github.com/mutant-remix/mutant-remix) if you are working on something new.

 For example:
 > **Add tricolor flag emojis**